Ferguson PLC Advances Share Buyback Program

-Ferguson PLC has announced the purchase of 136,845 of its own ordinary shares as part of its $3.0 billion share repurchase program, with the shares intended to be held in treasury.
-Following the buyback, the company’s treasury now holds 30,206,245 shares, while the remaining number of ordinary shares in issue stands at 201,964,937.
-Investors can use this latter figure as the denominator for calculating changes in their interest in the company.
+Ferguson PLC has announced the acquisition of 100,029 of its own ordinary shares as part of its $3.0 billion share repurchase program, with the intent to hold these shares in treasury.
+With this latest buyback, the total treasury shares held by the company amount to 30,306,221, leaving 201,864,961 ordinary shares in issue for the market.
+Shareholders can use this updated share count as a reference for mandatory notifications of interest or changes in company shareholdings.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.